- Special Educational Needs 2023-2024»

 Will every member of staff working with my child be aware of their needs?

 All staff working with your child would be made aware of their special educational needs and/or disability (SEND).
 This ensures that all staff can offer the help and support that your child needs.

 What do I need to do to support my child and the school, and how will I be involved?

 You will be involved in supporting your child from the outset.
 IEPs are reviewed and updated 3 times a year and these are shared with parents/ carers.
 You will have the opportunity to contribute at these meetings.
 Outside agencies may suggest targets for your child and these would be shared with you.

 What do staff do if they have a concern about my child?

 If any member of staff has a concern about your child, and thinks that they are finding it difficult to learn compared with other children in their class, then they will discuss their concerns with the SENDCo.
 If the conclusion is that your child may have special educational needs, either the class teacher or SENDCo will discuss these concerns with you and together you will decide the best course of action.
 This will normally be to place your child on our Special Educational Needs Register and to provide extra support to help them

 How will my child's progress be tracked and how will the school keep me informed about their progress and achievements?

 The school tracks all pupils’ progress and attainment very closely and reports to the Headteacher and Governors at least termly.
-Pupil progress is discussed at Pupil Progress Meetings held every term with the Key Stage Leaders, Assistant Headteacher and the Headteacher so that any concerns may be addressed.
+Pupil progress is discussed at Pupil Progress Meetings held every term with the Key Stage Leaders, Deputy Headteacher and the Headteacher so that any concerns may be addressed.